shoaibkhanz/agentic-ai-engineering-course/lessons/06_tools/article_guideline.md

 ## Section 4: Implementing production-level tool calls with Gemini

-- We want to show how to rewrite the from-scratch code using Gemini.
+- We want to show how to rewrite the from-scratch code using Gemini's native tool calling capabilities rather than prompt engineering.
 Use the provided code examples to show how we can rewrite the "from scratch code" from above using Gemini's interface.
-- Highlight that even if we use Gemini's Native API, we still have to define our function schemas and handle the tool calling ourselves.
+- Highlight that when using an LLM provider API, such as Gemini, we still have to define our function schemas and handle the tool calling ourselves.
 This is where frameworks such as LangGraph can help us by abstracting these steps.
-- Emphasize that the API mostly optimizes the system prompt and LLM outputs.
+- Explain how the tool calling works.
+More exactly highlight that now instead of defining a huge system prompt where we guide the LLM how to use the tools, we pass the function schemas to the LLM provider which handles the tool schema injection internally.
+Emphasize that this is much more efficient than manually crafting tool descriptions in prompts.
 - Explain that all popular APIs, such as OpenAI or Anthropic, use a similar strategy with minimal interface differences.
 - Give step-by-step examples from section `4.
 Implementing tool calls with Gemini's Native API`, of the provided Notebook.
 Follow the code flow from the Notebook, highlighting each code cell step by step, while utilizing the markdown/text cells for inspiration.
 -  **Section length:** 300 words (without counting the code)